rpyron/delim-SOM/README.md

 example_dir <- file.path("Empirical_examples", "Dupuis_et_al_2018")
 ```

-## Prepare data for SOM analyses
+## 2 Prepare data for SOM analyses

 ### 2.1 Process genome-wide SNP data

 We start by importing and processing the VCF file containing GBS-derived genome-wide SNPs using the recommended default settings.
-This retains 961 biallelic SNPs (of 961) as variables from 237 individuals (4 removed due to >50% missing data).
 We then use `sub()` to simplify the row names by retaining only the numeric specimen identifier, and evaluate the output.

 ```r